 I do love Vancouver though.
 It's the most beautiful place in the world imho.
 You've got the shore, the mountains, the drylands, even a little desert BUT most importantly, my wonderful family is there.

-My current abode is a 102 year old cottage that was in a mining town and was moved to this river valley sometime in the 1970's.
+My current abode is a circa 1918 cottage that was started its life in a mining town, then was moved to this river valley sometime in the 1970's.
 On the property we've planted new fruit trees, a maple, plus a natural garden including wildflowers, wild rose, lemonbalm, comfrey, sages and more.
 I've got the most beautiful Lilac tree that my daughter gave me and it's the prettiest shade of purple.
 The area around here is lush with forests, lakes, rivers and abundant flora and fauna.
 I harvest from the forests when I can.
 I collected Alpine sap last summer from Elsie Lake area, which was used in a tincture and infusion for a couple of current perfumes.
 This year I'm collecting Grand Fir and creating lush oil and tinctures.
 Our lavender is getting out of hand so there will be new tincture this year.
 The bunnies we love will enjoy it too, along with everything else in the garden!

 The fragrances of the forests, meadows and farmlands permeate here, and are amazing.
 There are great fields of grass in summer, the roads are lined with daisies and wild flowers, tall grasses and the rivers are clean, clear, and abundant with fish.
 The Cottonwood and Alder in the Spring smell amazing, the Fir and Pine all year long.... and the abundant cedar and pine that surround us, after a hot Summer day, fill the air with amazing scent.
 If only to capture some of the unique scents out there in the wild but alas, not everything can be bottled.

 In Fall and Winter, the fog, the snow, the hanging mist on the forest, is beautiful and has it's own scents.